numfocus/gsoc/organization/message-to-accepted-students.md

         your mentor about it.

     2.  every two weeks, at least, write a blog post status report of your project.
-This way we and the rest of the project can see how you are doing and help you if need.
+This way the rest of the project and NumFOCUS community can see the exiting new things your are coding.
 It's good if you already start writing a blog post during the community bonding period to get in the habit.

-    3.  [optional]
-        you can use tools like https://github.com/karandesai-96/devlog
-        to keep a track of your progress during the summer, this will also come in handy while writing your blog posts.

 Good luck.